 TCS operates with a range of manuscript types.
 All manuscripts are considered for publication on the understanding that they have not been previously published and that they are not under consideration elsewhere.
 Copies or similar versions of the article should not be available on the internet while the submission is under review.

 The main manuscript types are as follows:

-4. The refereeing process normally takes around 3-4 months.
+- The refereeing process normally takes around three to four months.

 Shorter commentaries of 4,000 to 6,000 words (including all notes and references) are also invited.
-Normally these are not blind refereed, but commented on by editorial board members and associate editors.
+Normally these are not blind-refereed, but are commented on by editorial board members and associate editors.

 We welcome the submission of interviews with prominent figures in the social sciences and humanities.
 Normally these should be between 3,000 and 8,000 words (including all notes and references).
-Normally these are not blind refereed, but commented on by editorial board members and associate editors.
+Usually these are not blind-refereed, but are commented on by editorial board members and associate editors.

-Normally Review articles are 4-6,000 words long (including all notes and references).
+Normally review articles are 4,000 to 6,000 words long (including all notes and references).
 In all cases review articles must conform to the TCS house style (which is detailed below).